bibek22/blog/content/computer-programming-third-year.md

 <a name="union"></a>
 #### Union
-Union is similar to struct - only difference is that only one of the component aka. member of a union can have a value stored at a time.
+Union is similar to struct - only difference is that only one of the member of a union can have a value stored at a time.
 While all of the members of a struct eg. day, month, year in dob type above can and do usually have values assigned to them, union on the other hand only has only one of its elements assigned with value.